hephaestus-compiler-project/types-bug-study-artifact/README.md

 ```

 The command above executes the following six scripts
-(which can be also executed as stand-alone).
+(which can be also executed as stand-alone tools).

 1. `scripts/fetch/fetch_groovy_bugs.py`
 2. `scripts/fetch/fetch_kotlin_bugs.py`